DesModder/DesModder/README.md

 # DesModder
 Unified location for various Desmos plugins instead of an unorganized system of userscripts in the form of gists and repos that need to be toggled manually in Tampermonkey.

 Think of it like an unofficial plugin/modding API, like Forge does for Minecraft.
+(DesModder is not affiliated with Desmos).

 Build system forked from https://github.com/jared-hughes/DesThree.